supervisely-ecosystem/change-video-framerate/README.md

 ## Overview

 This app changes framerate for videos in Supervisely video project.
 It drops (or duplicates) video frames with preserving video duration.

+<img src="https://github.com/supervisely-ecosystem/change-video-framerate/releases/download/v0.1.0/point-up.png" width="20px"/> All annotated data (including tags and objects) will be discarded.

+#### Technical note.
 The process includes re-coding video.

-<img src="https://github.com/supervisely-ecosystem/change-video-framerate/releases/download/v0.1.0/point-up.png" width="20px"/> All annotated data (including tags and objects) will be discarded.
+Besides, duration of the resulting video may not match precisely original duration.

 ## How To Run